smitajit/logtrics/README.md

 # logtrics

 logtrics provide a way to parse logs, to generate metrics, notify and more.
-It can read logs from multiple sources(console, udp, tcp).
-It also provides interfaces through lua script to configure and customize your logging tricks :P.
+It can read logs from multiple sources(console, UDP, TCP).
+It also provides interfaces through lua script to configure and customize your logging tricks :P

 ### Configuration